 Need reasons to buy a short sale?
 Tell any of your friends that you're buying a short sale, and you will probably get looks of pity and offers of sympathy.
 Tell your relatives that you're buying a short sale, and they might clasp their hands over their hearts in disbelief.
 Tell your coworkers that you're buying a short sale, and they might laugh at your misfortune.
 Almost everybody knows somebody who was burned trying to buy a short sale.

 But there are benefits to buying a short sale that people don't think about.
 Most people tend to concentrate on the drawbacks of buying a short sale.
-Don't get me wrong, there are plenty of reasons to not buy a short sale, the biggest problem being the waiting period.
+Also, there are plenty of reasons to not buy a short sale, the biggest problem being the waiting period.
 It takes too long to get short sale approval.

-However, if you can get over the hurdle of the waiting time, and you can live with the fact the short sale might get denied, you could be a perfect candidate to buy a short sale.
-If you can find a short sale to buy.
-There aren't very many of them anymore.
+However, if you can get over the hurdle of the waiting time, and you can live with the fact the short sale might get denied, you may be a perfect candidate to buy a short sale.
+That is, if you can find a short sale to buy, as they are less common than in the past.

-Buyers typically buy a short sale for the same reason that any buyer anywhere wants to buy a particular home.
-Because they like the home.
-It's a simple reason.
-The fact that it's a short sale might complicate the issue, but the motivating factor is they like the home.
+Home hunters typically buy a short sale for the same reason that other buyers purchase a home—they like the home.
+The fact that it's a short sale might complicate the issue, but the motivating factor is the same for all home buyers.

 A secondary reason buyers like short sales is that the price makes it worth the hassle.
 These buyers are seeking a good deal, and there are sometimes bargains to be found shopping for a short sale.
 However, not all of those sale prices are real.

 Not every short sale seller is reasonable.
-Some of them are brutally wounded after having survived botched loan modification attempts, and they are not strong enough or healed enough to face the harsh realities of a short sale.
+Some of them are brutally wounded after having survived botched loan modification attempts, and they are not strong enough to face the harsh realities of a short sale.